anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 <img src="./pic/layer2-components-process-flows.png" style="border-radius: 20px">

-Let's make a brief description on all components:
+Let's make a brief description on all roles:

 *   **Client zkProvers**: They are circuits integrated into zkapps, working at client sides(e.g. explorers) for the zk proof generation during scenarios involving *Deposit/Transfer/Withdrawal/Account Maintenance.*
 *   **Rollup Sequencer**: it's the core of layer2, in charge of receiving L2Tx from client sides and recursively compressing them into L2 Block.
 Besides, it maintains L2 ledger(merkle trees, described below).